 Description of Brussels

 Brussels is a surprisingly compact city to visit.
 Sure, it’s an European capital, but almost all the main attractions are in the city center or close to the historical center.
 Apart from the Atomium and Mini-Europe, you can visit almost everything by foot, it’s enjoyable!
+Brussels is definitely one of the best places to visit in Europe.
 The locals are nice, but you’ll probably notice their accent!

 In fact, it’s easier for me to notice since I’m French an they also speak French in Brussels.
 It might be different for English-speakers.
 But the funny thing is, it’s close to France but they use a lot of different words.
 I wasn’t surprised to realize French was different when I was in Montreal, but it was fun to see here in Brussels.
 Oh and you’ll notice something else.
 Like Amsterdam, Brussels has its own red light district located at gare du Nord (however this one is a lot less famous).